 All of this non-stop truck traffic day and night creates special dangers for passenger vehicles on the road.
 In 2019, Broward County saw 4,312 commercial motor vehicle accidents, yielding 1,083 injuries and 12 deaths.
 Broward ranks as the number two county in the state when it comes to truck accidents.
 Far and away, injuries and deaths in truck accidents fall to the occupants of the smaller and lighter passenger cars as opposed to the drivers of the big rigs.

 Collisions with an 18-wheeler are highly likely to end in catastrophic injury or wrongful death.
-In situations like these, it’s imperative to get help from an experienced and successful truck accident lawyer who knows what to do to make sure you get the appropriate level of care and compensation.
+After a truck accident, it’s imperative to get help from an experienced and successful truck accident lawyer who knows what to do to make sure you get the appropriate level of care and compensation.
 Fort Lauderdale truck accident lawyer Eric Rosen is a Florida Board-Certified Specialist with a record of success taking on large corporations and winning significant verdicts.
-Let Rosen Injury Law help you if you’ve been the victim of an 18-wheeler truck accident in Fort Lauderdale.
+Let Rosen Injury Law, P.A. help you if you’ve been the victim of an 18-wheeler truck accident in Fort Lauderdale.

 Causes of Fort Lauderdale Truck Accidents